- Have you ever delayed going to the doctor or getting medication because of cost?

 The for-profit privatized healthcare system is hurting all of us — and it’s gone on far too long.
 In order to win healthcare for all, we must build a movement that includes everyone who stands to benefit from a transformation in the healthcare system.
 Our stories are our most powerful tool to fight for the right to healthcare and the many other changes our communities need.

-Join Physicians for a National Health Program NY Metro, the Workers' Center of Central New York, FACES, and Campaign for New York Health for this participatory workshop on how sharing our healthcare stories can help us be more effective advocates for universal healthcare and leaders for social change.
+Join Physicians for a National Health Program NY Metro and Campaign for New York Health for this participatory workshop on how sharing our healthcare stories can help us be more effective advocates for universal healthcare and leaders for social change.
+Participants will receive a $20 gift certificate for their time sharing healthcare stories.
+The training will now take place online using Zoom conference.

 During the training, participants will: